Healthy leaders lead to healthy church, which leads to healthy leaders.

 Engage: recognize & recruit

-- As pastors/leaders, we create an environment of recruiting and invitation.
-This is proactive.
+- Healthy pastors/leaders create an environment of recruiting and invitation.

-- We do this by modeling a pattern of recognizing and inviting others into life with Christ and participating in the ministries of the church.
+- We model a pattern of recognizing and inviting others into life with Christ and participating in the ministries of the church.

-- As leaders, we keep in mind the diversity of giftings and skillsets while recruiting developing ministry opportunities.
+- We keep in mind the diversity of giftings and skillsets while recruiting developing ministry opportunities.
 We are intentional to find ways to involve all members in some way.

-- Engagement occurs in the life of our local congregations and our focus neighborhoods.
+- We are intentional about engagement occurring in the life of our local congregations and our focus neighborhoods.

 Equip: develop & multiply

-- As the pastor, we should differentiate between ministry workers and ministry leaders in equipping.
+- Healthy pastors differentiate between ministry workers and ministry leaders in equipping.

-- We should focus on developing ministry leaders.
-And our ministry leaders develop ministry workers.
+- We are intentional about developing ministry leaders who can develop ministry workers.

 - Our training is relevant and timely to the stage of development and area of responsibility.

-- The meat of our equipping happens at the local church level, in the trenches—ongoing and hands-on.
+- The meat of our equipping happens at the local church level, is ongoing and hands-on.

-- One of the most frustrating things for leaders-in-the-making is to be invited to lead without the proper training.
-As a healthy pastor/leader, we understand that one of our main responsibilities is to develop and multiply healthy leaders.
-We accept that developing a healthy leader requires intentionality and recognizing the difference between a ministry worker and one that leads others.
+- We accept that developing a healthy leader requires intentionality and recognizing the difference between a ministry worker and one that leads others.

 Empower: create space & commission

-- We do not recruit and develop without making room for the apprentice to lead.
+- We give room for the apprentice leader to lead.

-- As healthy leaders, we do not engage and equip others only to have them sit on the sidelines.
-We create spaces for leaders to step into leadership roles.
+- We create spaces for leaders to step into leadership roles.
 We commission them before the body for recognition and a healthy charge.

 Encourage: call up & affirm

-- As the pastor, we must understand that leaders are mainly volunteers and ministry can become difficult.
-We need to be attentive and encouraging.
+- Healthy pastors understand that leaders are mainly volunteers and that ministry can become difficult.
+Thus, we are attentive and encouraging.

 - We lift each other up throughout the difficult journey of ministry.
 This includes words of affirmation, times of shared prayer, honest conversations, handwritten notes to encourage, etc.